-- Review the How to Get Started Information located in the Course Content. - Take the Syllabus Quiz on the first day of the term.
-Students will not be allowed to access the course until they take this quiz and pass it with perfect score. - Introduce yourself to the class during the first week of the term by posting a self-introduction in the appropriate discussion forum. - Take the Practice Quiz to ensure that your computer is compatible with CANVAS. - Interact online with the instructor and peers, and keep up will all assignments. - Review and follow the course calendar. - Log in to the course at least three times per week. - Respond to discussion questions and posting within two days. - Respond to messages within two days. - Submit assignments by the corresponding deadline.
+- Take the Syllabus Quiz before the first class meeting: Friday, January 12.
+Students will not be allowed to access the course until they take this quiz and pass it with perfect score. - Introduce yourself to the class during the first week of the term by posting a self-introduction in the appropriate discussion forum. - Take the Practice Quiz to ensure that your computer is compatible with CANVAS. - Interact online with the instructor and peers and keep up will all assignments. - Review and follow the course calendar. - Log in to the course at least three times per week. - Respond to discussion questions and posting within two days. - Respond to messages within two days. - Submit assignments by the corresponding deadline.